Military history of Italy: Eritrean war

-The beginning of colonialism came in 1885, shortly after the fall of Egyptian rule in Khartoum, when Italy landed soldiers at Massawa in East Africa.
-In 1888, Italy annexed Massawa by force, creating the colony of Italian Eritrea.
+The beginning of Italian colonialism came in 1885, shortly after the fall of Egyptian rule in Khartoum, when Italy landed soldiers at Massawa in East Africa.
+From 1885 to 1889, Italy annexed Massawa, Keren and Asmara by force, creating the colony of Italian Eritrea.
 The Eritrean ports of Massawa and Assab handled trade with Italy and Ethiopia.
 The trade was promoted by the low duties paid on Italian trade.
 Italy exported manufactured products and imported coffee, beeswax and hides.
 At the same time, Italy occupied territory on the south side of the horn of Africa, forming what would become Italian Somaliland.